 So what is happening at Cancun?

-For climate change activists, a new Yale study entitled Americans’ knowledge of climate change might make the heart sink.
-Their worst fears appear to have been met with the results showing that 52 per cent of over 2000 Americans surveyed scored below 60 per cent on the knowledge test, earning them a lowly F grade.
+For climate change activists, a new study carried out by researches at Yale entitled Americans’ knowledge of climate change might make the heart sink.
+And their worst fears appear to have been met with the results showing that 52 per cent of participants scored below 60 per cent on the knowledge test they were set, earning them a lowly F grade.
+Read more

 In the UK’s first ever annual energy statement, Chris Huhne, UK energy and climate change secretary, asked researchers, industry experts and members of the public a series of questions about the country’s energy priorities.
 The answers to these questions, he announced, will help form the basis of Britain’s pathway to energy security by the year 2050.